ARS-SWRC/swrc_photoscan_ua_hpc/README.md

 -   This process took ~ 1 day of processing time for building "Dense Point Cloud" with a project of 2000 photos at High quality and mild depth filtering versus 7 to 10 days when using a single computer.
-# Vegetation Monitoring @ WGEW & SRER
-Documenting the processing of drone imagery using Photoscan Pro at the UA-HPC